aarondemolder/nodenoise/README.md

 ### Future Features

-* libNoise Scale Bias implementation
+* libnoise Scale Bias implementation
-* libNoise Selection & Combiner nodes
+* libnoise Selection & Combiner nodes
 * User input paint tools for raising/digging terrain - though for now this can be done on the OBJ in 3D DCC of choice by scalaing a soft selection.
 * Multi-threaded noise generation by dividing chunks set by the bounds
 * Image combiner nodes such as Add, Multiply, Divide etc